Ready to say goodbye to debt for good? Learn More

 How Much of My Paycheck Can Be Taken by Wage Garnishment?

-• The amount by which your weekly income exceeds 30 times the federal minimum wage (currently $7.25 per hour).
-This amounts to $217.50.
+• The amount your disposable earnings are above 30 times the federal minimum wage (which is currently $7.25 per hour, or $217.50 per week)

 Remember, this formula is for consumer debts.
 There are special rules, including different maximum garnishments, for special debts like federal back taxes, unpaid child support, or defaulted student loans.